top of page

 "Oh yeah.
 Sounds sick."

 It'd be safe to say most know what to expect from a field trip to the aquarium.
 Those people have never stepped foot inside the Aquatorium-Dome.
-Founded in 1963 by a pair of psychedelic adventurers, the Aquatorium-Dome was crafted to be an exploration into the deep sea as well as the mind.
-In the past it has been well documented that visitors often left with a life changing exuberance they've never before experienced.
-As well as often went completely, and unabashedly, mad.
+Founded in 1963 by a pair of psychedelic adventurers, the Aquatorium-Dome was crafted to be an exploration into the deep sea as well as the human mind.
+In the past, it has been well documented that visitors often left with a life changing exuberance they've never before experienced.
+And just as often, visitors also went completely and unabashedly mad.
 This was of course during a different time.
-An old fashioned era when doing something like putting an obscene amount of LSD into the public drinking water was considered, "acceptable."
+An old fashioned era when doing something like putting an obscene amount of LSD into the public drinking water under the guise of "entertainment purposes," was considered, "acceptable."

-The bus parks at the curbside beside the entrance, which happens to be a giant rotating tunnel encased in cylindrical glass walls with blue waves of water splashing on the inside.
-Something you might see at a carnival fun house, but at an aquarium entryway?
-A flashy neon light indicates to the class, and the bus driver, that they've indeed arrived at the correct destination.
+The school bus pulls up at the curbside, beside the trippy entrance way.
+A giant rotating tunnel made entirely of clear glass with brilliant blue waves splashing beneath the surface.
+Something you might see at a carnival fun house, but at an aquarium?
+The flashy neon light above indicates to the class, and the bus driver, that they've indeed arrived at the correct location.

-The entrance opens to reveal a tunnel as dark as the deepest sea.
-Students line up.
-They follow their teacher inside, hands placed against the glass wall so no one will get lost in the dark.
-The doors slam shut behind them.
-The pitch black entrance becomes less than welcoming.
-The only sounds that can be heard are the scarce panicked murmurs of the students.
+Deep into the spinning tunnel, it's as dark as the deepest sea.
+Our four heroes join the rest of the class as they follow Miss Cramptry inside, hands placed against the glass wall so no one will lose their way within the darkness.
+A loud metallic door slams shut behind them.
+This pitch black entrance is less than welcoming.
+The only sounds to be heard are the panicked murmurs of students.
 Until, one by one, translucent jellyfish paint the walls.
-Panic is replaced by gasps as they watch radiant jellyfish swim through the darkness and light the enclosure.
-Their playful dance provides a colorful path into the grandiose aquarium, which leaves Steven's mouth agape.
+Panic is replaced by gasps as radiant jellyfish swim into the dark enclosure to bring the light.
+The playful dance of the jellyfish illuminates a colorful path that leads into the grandiose aquarium, Steven's mouth left agape.

 "Definitely aliens, man."
 He says.

-The crew nod in agreement, lost in the hypnotic glow of the jellyfish, they follow into the massive Dometorium.
-The area that acts as the access hub to all of the star attractions, 'Life on the Arctic,' 'Ghost Sharks of the Caribbean,' 'Dolphin Transcendence,' 'Peeping on the Pacific,' and 'Other.'
-The class is greeted by today's ichthyologist, Arnesto.
+The crew nod in agreement, lost in the hypnotic glow of the jellyfish, entering the giant Dometorium in a trance.
+This area acts as the access hub for all of the star attractions, 'Life on the Arctic,' 'Ghost Sharks of the Caribbean,' 'Dolphin Transcendence,' 'Peeping on the Pacific,' and the fan favorite, 'Other.'
+Today's ichthyologist greets the class.

 "Hello.
 My name is Arnesto.
 I will be your fish expert for the day."